Cross-Border Remote Work FAQs Mexico

 I. Is a foreign employer subject to data privacy and security requirements regarding protection of employee personal information for a foreign employee working remotely in your country?

-No, a foreign employer would not be subject to data privacy and security requirements regarding protection of employee personal information for a foreign employee working remotely in Mexico.
+No, a foreign employer will not be subject to data privacy and security requirements regarding protection of employee personal information for a foreign employee working remotely in Mexico.

 Foreign remote worker